Servants of Christ Research Professor of Monastic Studies and Ascetical Theology

 In progress: A collection of translations, with commentary, of monastic treatises of Thomas à Kempis that is tied into general patterns of Thomas’ conception of imitatio and interiority.

-Editor, Becoming a Community of Disciples: Guidelines from Abbot Benedict and Bishop Basil (Sacred Roots Spiritual Classics 2).
-Upland, IN: Samuel Morris Publications, forthcoming.
+Editor, Becoming a Community of Disciples: Guidelines from Abbot Benedict and Bishop Basil (Sacred Roots Spiritual Classics 2) (Upland, IN: Samuel Morris Publications/Sacred Roots, 2021)

 Thomas à Kempis: His Life and Spiritual Theology.
 Eugene, OR: Cascade Books, 2021.